 Consequences of different power systems

-The benefit of the pure electric vehicle (e.g. Nissen Leaf, Tesla,) arrangement is its simplicity.
-The disadvantage is that on long journeys you must stop and charge the battery, which will take 60 minutes to charge from 20-80% at a charge point or 13 hours on a home charger overnight.
+The benefit of the BEV (e.g. Nissen Leaf, Tesla,) arrangement is its simplicity.
+The disadvantage is that on long journeys you must stop and charge the battery, which may take 30 minutes to charge from 20-80% at a rapid charge point or 13 hours on a home charger overnight.
+As battery efficiency and associated driving range improves over time, more people will opt for the pure electic BEV.

-The plug-in hybrid and extended range hybrids in contrast have two power units, which adds complexity and moving parts that wear.
+The plug-in hybrid (PHEV) and extended range hybrids (EREV) in contrast have two power units, which adds complexity, weight and moving parts that wear.
 However, they can be filled rapidly at a petrol station like a conventional petrol or diesel car, if the battery charge is exhausted.

-The fuel cell hybrid is still in development and needs liquid hydrogen fuelling points which are few in number.
-While making liquid hydrogen from fossil fuels is an inefficient process, as the grid is supplied more by renewable energy, hydrogen production is a useful way of utilising surplus wind or solar energy.
+The fuel cell hybrid (FCEV) is still in development and needs liquid hydrogen fuelling points which are few in number.
+Making liquid hydrogen from fossil fuels is a very inefficient process, making the cost of hydrogen eight times that of electricity.
+However, as the grid is increasingly supplied by renewable energy, hydrogen production may be justified as a way of utilising surplus wind or solar energy.

 The charging options are: –